asktoby/jammerNotify/README.md

 # jammerNotify
-Bash script to notify me of people jamming on jammr
+Bash script to get notified on your phone when people are jamming on jammr

 Discussion thread:
 https://forum.jammr.net/topic/1342/